SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 - If the CREATE2 factory doesn't already exist on a new blockchain onto which you want to deploy your contracts, you'd have to deploy the CREATE2 factory first, then the CREATE3 factory, then the contracts you wanted to deploy. i.e. deploying the CREATE2 factory would be a first extra step.

 ## Solution and advantages
-Our scripts offer something similar to Arachnid's or Zoltu's "Deterministic Deployment Proxy" but for CREATE3.
-The script `deployKeylessly-Create3Factory.js` creates a serialized signed deployment transaction and broadcasts it to the blockchain.
+The script `deployKeylessly-Create3Factory.js` creates a serialized, signed and keyless deployment transaction and broadcasts it to the blockchain.
 The result is a CREATE3 factory contract deployed to an expected address.
 If that's repeated by you or anyone else on other blockchains, the factory contract will have the same address on those too (as long as the transaction data wasn't changed).
-You can then run your customized copy of `deployViaCREATE3-TESTERC20.js` to deploy your contracts.
+You can then run your customized copy of `deployViaCREATE3-TESTERC20.js` to deploy your contracts to consistent addresses.

 ### How it works
 Rather than generating a signature from the signer as is normal in most blockchain transactions, we start with a constant human-generated signature then cryptographically *derive* the signer's address (this will be the "from" address in the factory deployment transaction). **Nobody knows the private key** for this address, so any funds sent to the address can only ever be used to pay gas for processing the associated one-time factory deployment transaction.